A Blog For All Things Shih Tzu

 It Gives You Peace Of Mind

 Not only does potty training your Shih Tzu help to keep your house free from the odor and mess, but it also gives you peace of mind.
 Have you ever come across a pet owner who always rushes home from work to take their dog out?
-When your dog is potty trained appropriately, you wouldn’t have to worry about rushes home when you are out and about.
+When your puppy is potty trained you wouldn’t have to worry about rushing home when you are out and about.

 Start As Soon As Possible